CreepyPvP/another-renderer/README.md

 This is yet another attempt to create a renderer that can render somewhat decent looking 3d scenes.

+##
+TODO

+antialiasing + postprocessing
+textures (maybe need to split meshes for this) normalmapping

+shadowmapping

+memory managment

 ## Links

 Model registry